liaochunyang/RandomFeatureOperatorLearning/README.md

-# RandomFeatureOperatorLearning
+# Cauchy Random Features for Operator Learning in Sobolev Space

-Code for the paper: Cauchy Random Features for Operator Learning in Sobolev Space
+This repository contains sample codes for paper "Cauchy Random Features for Operator Learning in Sobolev Space".